Managers and Supervisors

 State employees are hired on budget lines, or positions.
 They are commonly called "lines."
 These positions must be approved before hiring, changing the employee's line number, or changing the amount of full-time percentage, salary, etc. Employee vacancies for hire, or changes to employment, are requested by the department through the Position Request Form.
 See the Human Resources Masters and Coordinators page on this website for details on requesting positions.
 Click here for details regarding HR payroll processing requirements.

-Faculty hiring is administered through the Office of the Provost in coordination with the Office of Diversity, Equity and Inclusion (ODEI) and with administrative support from Human Resources.
+Faculty hiring is administered through the Office of the Provost in coordination with the Division of Diversity, Equity and Inclusion (ODEI) and with administrative support from Human Resources.

 Hiring a Foreign National employee differs significantly from hiring a U.S. citizen, and requires the University to obtain employment authorization in the form of an employment-based visa before the individual can work in the U.S. Click here for additional information.